hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ![](img/WeekEvents/2.png)

-* We can set up a new Segment called *Sale* and for this segment we can create as many types of sales as we want.
+* We can set up a new Segment called *Sale* and for this Segment we can create as many types of sales as we want.
 These will be used later to set up our Events.

 ## Segmenting Virtual Goods